-In 2019 the MTA will commence a 15-month shutdown of the L-Subway to facilitate renovation of the salt-water-damaged Canarsie Tubes.
-This project will knock out daily train service between Brooklyn and Lower Manhattan for 225,000 commuters, which the MTA with NYCDOT will replace by adding new rail, bus, private car, ferry and cycling capacity.1 2
+In 2019, the L-subway between Brooklyn and Lower Manhattan will shut down for 15 months to facilitate renovation of the salt-water-damaged Canarsie Tubes.
+To offset the loss of train service for 225,000 commuters, the MTA and NYCDOT will add new rail, bus, private car, ferry and cycling capacity.1 2

 By 2026, it becomes increasingly likely3 that the region will face the same choice on Hudson Tunnel Project.4 The window is closing to permit, fund and complete the replacement tunnels – as are options to replace lost capacity by other means.